dynatrace-oss/terraform-provider-dynatrace/docs/resources/os_services.md

   Brackets **(** and **)** that are part of the matched property **must be escaped with a tilde (~)**
 - `metadata_key` (String) Key

+Optional:

+- `key_must_exist` (Boolean) When enabled, the condition requires a resource attribute to exist and match the constraints; when disabled, the key is optional but must still match the constrains if it is present.